-Sir Charles shows up at dinner with Princess Dala wearing a dark red velvet dinner jacket that you can be damn sure was tailored just for him.
-It is single-breasted with black satin-faced shawl lapels and – as an extra touch of elegance – matching black satin turnback cuffs.
-The four black satin-covered cuff buttons match the larger single button that closes the front.
+Sir Charles shows up at dinner with Princess Dala wearing a smart red velvet dinner jacket that you can be damn sure was tailored specifically for him.

-Sir Charles wears his jacket with a pair of black formal trousers that appropriately feature a single black satin side stripe down each side.
-Due to the camera angles and Niven’s correct habit of keeping the jacket buttoned when standing, not many details are seen of the trousers other than the slanted side pockets and plain-hemmed bottoms.
+Sir Charles wears his jacket with a pair of black wool formal flat front trousers with a single black satin side stripe down each side.
+Due to the camera angles and Niven’s correct habit of keeping the jacket buttoned when standing, not many details are seen of the high-rise trousers other than the slanted side pockets and plain-hemmed bottoms.

-Sir Charles wears a white formal shirt with a spread collar and narrowly pleated front.
+His white formal shirt has a spread collar and narrowly pleated front.
 The small black studs down the front have gold trim, similar to the links worn through his French cuffs.
-The cuff links are large black squares with gold trim and a single diamond in the center.
+The cuff links are large black onyx squares with gold trim and a single diamond in the center.

 Naturally, Sir Charles wears a black satin bow tie.
 This is David Niven we’re talking about, so none of the pre-tied or adjustable nonsense that you see in high school prom photos.